Wideband THz Multi-User Downlink Communications with Leaky Wave Antennas: Numerical Results

-In Fig.~\ref{fig:beams}, we illustrate two different beampatterns, i.e., the energy radiated towards each position $\varphi, \rho$, over the entire spectrum, computed as $\log(\sum_{n=1}^N |G(\varphi,f_n) \PathLoss (\rho, f_n)|^2 P_n)$ using Algorithm~\ref{alg:LWA opt}.
+We begin with a small-scale multi-user scenario, setting $K=4$.
+We illustrate in Figs.~\ref{fig:beams_OFDM}-\ref{fig:beams_OFDMA} two different beampatterns, i.e., the energy radiated towards each position $(\varphi, \rho)$ over the entire spectrum under \ac{ofdm} \ref{itm:OFDM} and \ac{ofdma} \ref{itm:OFDMA} signaling, respectively.
+The energy at each position is computed in logscale as $\log(\sum_{n=1}^N |G(\varphi,f_n) \PathLoss (\rho, f_n)|^2 P_n)$ using our proposed Algorithm~\ref{alg:LWA opt}.
 For simplicity, we set the attenuation coefficient to scale as $\PathLoss(\rho,f ) \propto 1/{\rho}$.

-We observe in Fig.~\ref{fig:beams} that a single \ac{lwa} can generate relatively directed beams.
+It is observed in Figs.~\ref{fig:beams_OFDM}-\ref{fig:beams_OFDMA} that a single \ac{lwa} can generate relatively directed beams.
+Moreover, Figs.~\ref{fig:beams_OFDM}-\ref{fig:beams_OFDMA} indicate on the inherent lack of symmetry of the \ac{lwa}-based channel towards user locations/frequencies.
 Specifically, as the \ac{aod} changes monotonically with the frequency by \eqref{eq:frequency-angle relation}, users located at small angles with respect to the \ac{lwa} axis communicate at higher frequencies (with transmission power spread over multiple bins), unlike those located at larger angles.
-Accordingly, for users of similar distance from the \ac{lwa}, Algorithm~\ref{alg:LWA opt} is prone to assign more resources to steering beams towards the users with smaller angles.
-This can result in a relatively balanced serving of multiple users, as in Fig.~\ref{fig:good_beam}, or alternatively, steering most of the signal power towards users at lower angles, as in Fig.~\ref{fig:bad_beam}.
-These beampatterns show the ability of \acp{lwa} to generate directed beams, and also indicate that in settings where it is crucial to guarantee balanced serving of multiple users, alternative objectives, e.g., minimal rate, should be considered.
+By inspecting \eqref{eq:angular width}, it is also evident that a monochromatic beam's width is dependent on the beam's frequency, as $\beta$ and $k_0$ are functions of $f$, and thus, higher frequency components are steered into narrower and more accurate beams.
+Consequently, for a system with users of similar distance from the \ac{lwa} and equal power allocation for all engaging frequency components, the \ac{lwa}-induced channel can naturally achieve higher rates communicating with users at smaller angles (and higher frequencies).
+Accordingly, the proposed Algorithm~\ref{alg:LWA opt} is prone to assign more resources to steering beams towards the users with smaller angles.
+This can result in a relatively balanced service of multiple users, as in Figs.~\ref{fig:good_ofdm}-\ref{fig:good_ofdma}, or alternatively, steering most of the signal power towards users at lower angles, as in Figs.~\ref{fig:bad_ofdm}-\ref{fig:bad_ofdma}.
+These beampatterns show the ability of a \ac{lwa} to generate directed beams, and also indicate that in settings where it is crucial to guarantee balanced service of multiple users, alternative objectives, e.g., minimal rate, should be considered.